 - Logan Circle: The parade route passes on the south side of this famous circle, where the iconic Swann Memorial Fountain in the center offers seating for the parade.

 - Franklin Institute: The grand steps of the Franklin Institute and the sidewalk down below it are excellent parade-watching vantage points.

 - Benjamin Franklin Parkway: Anywhere along the parkway will give you up-close views of the parade.
 Get there early to claim a spot.

 - A.C.
-Moore Parade Zone: A seasonal pop-up park at Eakins Oval will be hosting the second annual A.C.
+Moore Parade Zone: A seasonal pop-up park at Eakins Oval hosts the A.C.
 Moore Parade Zone featuring live music, warm beverages and family fun fall morning long on Thanksgiving.
 It's one of the best spots to view the end of the parade in front of the Philadelphia Museum of Art.

 - Philadelphia Museum of Art: The parade comes to a close in front of this museum, whose famous steps provide a spectacular view of the floats, balloons and performances.